niallriddell/constellation-extensions-challenge/WidgetTutorial.md

 You can review the implemmentation details in the **ratingItems.tsx** file.
 You can change the timezone in **demo.stories.tsx**.
 Search for 'Europe/London'.

-> [!NOTE] This **createItems** function has been created for this challenge.
+> This **createItems** function has been created for this challenge.
+It's
-> It's designed to be as reusable as possible.
-We will not explain it here, but
+> designed to be as reusable as possible.
+We will not explain it here, but feel
-> feel free to look at the implementation.
-If you choose to use any utility
+> free to look at the implementation.
+If you choose to use any utility functions
-> functions provided here you can, but you will need to thoroughly test them and
+> provided here you can, but you will need to thoroughly test them and also
-> also maintain them in your own code base.
+> maintain them in your own code base.

 ### Replacing Slider with the StarRating Component